-And when I first heard about Regenuary (a couple of years ago now), I was excited at the prospect of a mass-market campaign that would capture the public’s imagination in the way that Veganuary has.
-I hoped that it would help to inform consumers about the benefits of food farmed with the environment in mind.
+And when I first heard about Regenuary (a couple of years ago now), I was excited about the prospect of a mass-market campaign that would capture the public’s imagination in the way that Veganuary has.
+I hoped that it would help to inform consumers about the clear benefits of food farmed with nature and the environment in mind.

-To me, the campaigns felt like two sides of the same coin with one combined message; eat more plants, and less and better meat.
+To me, the campaigns felt like almost like two sides of the same coin with one combined message; eat more plants, and less and better meat.